noodlefrenzy/coreos-azure/README.md

 RUN sudo npm install npm -g
 ```

-This starts with the timpark/ubuntu container that we built in the last section and layers on a set of run steps that installs node.js and updates npm to the latest version.
+This starts with the timpark/ubuntu container that we built in the last section and layers on a node.js installation and updates npm to the latest version.

 This leaves us with a container that we can use as the base for any nodejs application.